-40 CFR Part 51.165 defines a SB 288 Major Modification as any physical change in or change in the method of operation of a major stationary source that would result in a significant net emissions increase of any pollutant subject to regulation under the Act.
+An SB 288 Major Modification is a federal major modification under 40 CFR 51.165 as it existed on December 19, 2002.
+40 CFR Part 51.165 (12/19/02) defines a Major Modification as any physical change in or change in the method of operation of an existing major stationary source that would result in a significant net emissions increase of any pollutant subject to regulation under the Act.

-Since this facility is not a major source for any of the pollutants addressed in this project, this project does not constitute an SB 288 major modification and no further discussion is required.
+Per section VII.C.5 above, this facility is not a Major Source for any of the pollutants addressed in this project.
+Thus, this project does not constitute an SB 288 major modification and no further discussion is required.